 4.3.
 Operation

-"On-site" type trailer
+"On-site" trailer

-These trailers are not fitted with a main brake and so cannot brake when operating; the tyres are designed for a speed of 17 mph (27 Km/h).
-Therefore, it is absolutely forbidden to exceed this speed.
+These trailers are not fitted with a main brake, and so cannot be braked in motion; the tyres allow for a maximum speed of 27 km/h.
+So it is absolutely prohibited to exceed this speed.